vnetcon/jdbc-restservlet/README.md

 If you are running a really busy site even the connection pooling can cause issues to database.
 In this case you might want to take a closer look to HBase + Phoenix JDBC.
 This setup doesn't hava connection limitatiosn - if I have understand this right.

+## OSGI
+The server have been successfylly deployed to Apache Karaf but this is littel bit tricy operation to do due to dependencies.
+The main Karaf environment we are interesed in is Talend ESB's Runtime_ESB (build on Apache Karaf).
+On this you can build with Talend ESB Open Studio quite easily different kind of services with minimal coding.